-In the US and Europe, cinnamon is mainly used in sweet dishes such as applesauce, compote, and fruit salads.
-You can use cinnamon to add flavor to dessert casseroles and semolina porridge.
-Christmas cakes, biscuits, and pastries are commonly flavored with cinnamon powder.
+In the United States and Europe, cinnamon is mainly used in sweet dishes such as applesauce, compote, and fruit salads.
+You can use cinnamon to add flavor to rice pudding and cream of wheat.
+Christmas cakes, cookies, and pastries are also commonly flavored with ground cinnamon.
 Warm drinks like mulled wine, punch, and liqueur, on the other hand, tend to get their flavor from cinnamon sticks.

-It is common to season savory, spicy, and meaty dishes with cinnamon in some Asian countries, for example Vietnam.
+In some Asian countries, for example, Vietnam, it is common to season savory, spicy, and meaty dishes with cinnamon.
 Ground cinnamon is also a common component of spice blends that are added to fragrant rice dishes.
 In India, ground cinnamon is used to flavor curries and chutneys.
-You may also find cinnamon flavored chewing gum, however this is produced using artificial flavors, not cinnamon powder.
+You may also find cinnamon-flavored chewing gum; however, this is produced using artificial flavors, not ground cinnamon.

 Cinnamon can develop a bitter aftertaste when it is cooked for a long time.
 This means that you should always add ground cinnamon to a dish right before serving it.

-In the US and Europe, ground cinnamon is more common in cooking than cinnamon sticks.
-Ceylon cinnamon sticks vary in quality, however in ground cinnamon there is no difference in taste.
-Cinnamon powder is often a mixture of Ceylon cinnamon (Cinnamomum zeylanicum), cassia cinnamon (Cinnamomum cassia), and Indonesian cinnamon (Cinnamomum burmannii).
+In the US and Europe, ground cinnamon is more commonly used in cooking than cinnamon sticks.
+Cinnamon sticks vary in quality; however in ground cinnamon there is no difference in taste.
+Ground cinnamon is often a mixture of Ceylon cinnamon (Cinnamomum zeylanicum), cassia cinnamon (Cinnamomum cassia), and Indonesian cinnamon (Cinnamomum burmannii).